Vendor comparisons · July 3, 2026 · 16 min read

 Gorgias is what happens when a helpdesk grows up entirely inside e-commerce.
 Email, chat, social, SMS, and voice flow into one inbox; the AI Agent can genuinely act — order edits, returns, refunds — because the Shopify integration runs deep.
 For an established store with a support team living in the inbox all day, it's arguably the most complete package in this list.

 The economics are the thing to model carefully.
-The AI Agent bills per resolved interaction (roughly $0.90–1.00 as of mid-2026), and an automated resolution still counts as a ticket against your plan allocation — so the same conversation can hit both meters.
-Voice and SMS are separately billed add-ons.
+Plans are tiered by ticket volume (never per agent), and the AI Agent bills per resolved conversation on top — Gorgias doesn't publish the per-resolution rate on its pricing page, so get it in writing before you sign.
+Voice and SMS are separately billed add-ons that scale with call and text volume.
 None of this is unreasonable at scale; it just means lean stores often pay for helpdesk machinery they don't use yet.
 If that's you, see our Gorgias alternatives rundown.

 Best for: established e-commerce brands with real ticket volume and a multichannel support team.